suniljangir/Major-Project-2019/README.md

 #How to use :--
-We have used here 3 color for detection Red,yellow,Blue(RGY).
+We have used here 3 color for detection Red,yellow,Blue(RBY).

                 So we have to use all color tapes on our fingers as a object detection.